Cryton/Studio-Capstone/README.md

 That's the basic of Github!
 Ask me if somethings doesn't make sense.
-If you use UI instead of command lines though than I can't do much all my work is through commands due to company stuff.